Switching birth control methods: what you need to know

 - For the contraceptive injection, you should use Natural Cycles once the effect of the injection has worn off (8-13 weeks depending on the type of birth control shot).

 Natural Cycles works by finding your fertile window and letting you know when you can and can’t get pregnant - because you’re not fertile every day of your cycle!
-Since hormonal birth control affects our cycles, you can expect the app to give you more red (fertile) days in the beginning before it finds your ovulation.
+Since hormonal methods affect our cycles, you can expect the app to give you more red (fertile) days in the beginning before it finds your ovulation.
 Natural Cycles isn’t any less effective during this time, but you must be willing to use condoms or abstain from sex until you get green days.

 We hope you’ve learned something about switching birth control methods.
-At Natural Cycles we believe in birth control choice and want every woman to feel empowered to make informed decisions about her own reproductive health.
-If you are considering switching birth control, why not find out if Natural Cycles could work for you?
+At Natural Cycles we believe in choice and want every woman to feel empowered to make informed decisions about her own reproductive health.
+If you are considering switching birth control, why not find out if Natural Cycles could be a suitable option for you?